23rd World Scout Jamboree: Young Correspondent/Young Spokesperson project

 In addition to dedicated IST members, there were around 200 young correspondents from around the camp working with the media center of the jamboree.
 They may have chosen to communicate with the press of their own country, to write about the jamboree on their own online blogs or social media using the hashtag #WSJ2015, or write daily themed articles for the jamboree newspaper.

+Football

+The 23rd World Scout Jamboree hosted its first Scout World Cup which was held in a knockout tournament format.
+The final was played between Scouts from Brazil and the Merseyside & the Isle of Man Unit from the United Kingdom.
+The Merseyside unit won 4–1.
+The first victory since 1966.

 Logo

 "The Jamboree logo is in the form of a knot (traditional Japanese mizuhiki).
 The three colors represent the Jamboree concepts: "Energy, Innovation and Harmony".
 The mizuhiki knot is presented at times of celebration.
-The kanji character “和” [WA] also forms art of the logo."
+The kanji character "和" [WA] also forms art of the logo."
 It is said that the motion of the knot represents the bond between people, to create the bond between the Scouts gathered from all over the world.
-On the lower right side of the logo, the kanji character “和” [WA] illustrates the meaning of the mizuhiki.
+On the lower right side of the logo, the kanji character "和" [WA] illustrates the meaning of the mizuhiki.